-The Directors have the authority to purchase in the market up to 2,225,813 Ordinary Shares, being 14.99 per cent. of the Ordinary Shares in issue at the date of the notice convening the annual general meeting of the Company on 24 May 2016.
-As at the Latest Practicable Date, the Company has not repurchased any Ordinary Shares in the market.
-This authority will expire at the conclusion of the Company's next annual general meeting or, if earlier, 18 months from the date on which the resolution conferring the authority was passed.
+The Directors have the authority to purchase in the market up to 14.99 per cent. of the Ordinary Shares in issue immediately following Admission.
+This authority will expire at the conclusion of the Company's first annual general meeting or if earlier, 18 months from the date on which the resolution conferring the authority was passed.
 The Directors intend to seek annual renewal of this authority from Shareholders at each annual general meeting.
 Whether the Company purchases any such Ordinary Shares, and the timing and the price paid on any such purchase, will be at the discretion of the Directors.
 Ordinary Shares which are bought back may be cancelled or held in treasury.